andrew-shyshenko/docs/docs/openvswitch.md

 a physical interface that would normally have its own IP.
 Since assigning a port to an IP wouldn't happen in a physical bridge, assigning an IP to the physical interface would be incorrect, as packets would stop at the port and not be passed across the bridge.

-3. I created a bridge and added my Ethernet port to it, using commands like these:
+**3) I created a bridge and added my Ethernet port to it, using commands like these:**

 ```
    ovs-vsctl add-br br0